ZYJLiu/solana-fork/docs/src/developing/gaming/nfts-in-games.md

 ---
 title: NFTs in games
-description: A list of options that should give you an idea of how NFTs can be utalized in games
+description: A list of options that should give you an idea of how NFTs can be utilized in games
 ---

 # NFTs In Games